Serene Runtime 1.0.0-dev

 Suspend commit callback.

 The worker routine runs it on its own side once the fiber has switched out.
-It registers self with whatever will wake it and re-checks the awaited condition.
-It returns true to stay suspended, or false to resume self at once because the condition already holds.
+It re-checks the awaited condition and only then registers self with whatever will wake it, returning true to stay suspended, or false to resume self at once because the condition already holds.
+The order matters, registering before the re-check can leave a live registration behind a false return, and that stale waker would wake the fiber's NEXT suspend.
 It must not switch fibers.

 ◆ srn_fiber_result_t